 - Commercial lets

-Duties are even stricter, especially in communal areas.
+Duties are even stricter, especially in communal areas, where the CAR 2012 duty to manage applies in full.

 AIB also supports commercial asbestos removal and compliance across larger portfolios: